-- Added 1×2 along the inside of the mantel (with the wider side facing toward the fireplace)
+- Added 1×2 along the inside of the mantel (with the broader side facing toward the fireplace)

 - Wrapped the bottoms with 1×8 boards

 - Added a piece of square molding across the top

-- Added crown across the top (I realized at this point I wanted to add more height, so I added a 1×4 board.
+- Added crown across the top (I realized I wanted to add more height, so I added a 1×4 board.
 You can’t see it, but the crown is attached.)

-- Then I ended up finishing it with a 1×6 board that is sitting on top of the crown
+- Then I finished it with a 1×6 board that is sitting on top of the crown.

-Once the mantel was built, I filled in all my nail holes with wood filler, sanded it down, caulked, and painted!
+Once the mantel was built, I filled my nail holes with wood filler, sanded it down, caulked, and painted it!